 Glenkinchie does not allow photography in production areas.

 Glenkinchie Flavour Journey Tasting Experience

 Hear the story of Glenkinchie's rich heritage, filled with passionate people and a quest to capture the essence of East Lothian through their flavourful field-to-glass whisky process.
-Your full-sensory tour culminates in a tutored whisky tasting of 3 drams and 3 wee cocktails in the new tasting room.
+Your full-sensory tour culminates in a tutored whisky tasting of 3 drams and a wee cocktail in the new tasting room.
 Chilren over 8 years old are welcome to accompany their parents on a tour - chilren's tickets are £9.50.